Hyperuniform random measures, transport and rigidity: Stealthy processes and maximal rigidity

 We saw that the speed of decay in $ 0$ of the structure factor determines the degree of rigidity of the random structure.
 An extreme case is when the spectrum vanishes identically on a neighbourhood of the origin.

-\begin{definition} A \wsrm~~is {\it stealthy} if its spectral density vanishes on a non-empty open set. \end{definition} We dropped the assumption that the gap contains $ 0$ as it might be non-relevant mathematically, but is often present in the physics litterature.
-Stealthy point processes have attracted considerable interest in physics, in particular for their peculiar optical properties in condensed matter physics, see the non-exhaustive bibliographic sample \cite{TZS,ZST,ZST-I,Tor16b,Tor18,Morse,casiulis} .
+\begin{definition} A \wsrm~~is {\it stealthy} if its spectral density vanishes on a non-empty open set. \end{definition} We dropped the usual assumption that the gap contains $ 0$ as it might be non-relevant mathematically, but it is often present in the physics literature.
+Stealthy point processes have attracted considerable interest in physics, in particular for their peculiar optical properties, see the non-exhaustive bibliographic sample \cite{TZS,ZST,ZST-I,Tor16b,Tor18,Morse,casiulis} .
 It bears relations with the concept of {\it blue noise} in image analysis, numerical integration, optimal transport and quantization \cite{Klatt-nature,deGoes,Sarrazin}, since they yield superpolynomial decay for the variance of smooth linear statistics by Proposition \ref{prop:hyp-expo}.

-To the author's knowledge, the only known mathematical examples of stealthy point processes on $ \mathbb{R}^{ d}$ are finite unions of shifted lattices as in Example \ref{ex:irrational-lattices} (with only finitely many $ a_{ m}$).
-The interest of physicists is to put in evidence stealthy models of point processes which are also disordered, e.g. isotropic and mixing, through some simulation procedures.

 Stealthy random measures exhibit a very strong form of rigidity, called maximal rigidity, where the restriction of $ \M$ on a subset $ B\subset \mathbb{R}^{ d}$ can be completely inferred from values of $ \M$ outside $ B$ \cite{GL18}, it is also a consequence of Theorem \ref{thm:rigid-simple-nsc}.